Tur\'{a}n problems for multilinear maps: Introduction

 The \emph{Tur\'{a}n number} for alternating multilinear maps is defined in \cite[Section~5.4]{qiao2020tur} as a direct generalization of the classical Tur\'{a}n number for hypergraphs.
 It is defined as

 Since $n \ge \alpha_{\w}(\mathbb{F},n,d,r) \ge \min\{ d-1, n\}$, we may consider the \emph{Gow-Quinlan number}, given by

 The Gow-Quinlan number was first investigated in \cite{GQ06} for $d = 2$.
-From \eqref{eq:BGH}, Gow and Quinlan observed that $\GQ(\mathbb{F},n,2) = 2n - 3$ when $\mathbb{F}$ is algebraically closed.
+From \eqref{eq:BGH}, Gow and Quinlan observed that $\GQ(\mathbb{F},n,2) = 2n - 3$ when $\mathbb{F}$ is algebraically closed and $\ch (\mathbb{F}) \ne 2$.
 As an immediate consequence of Theorem~\ref{main theorem-1}, we determine the values of both the Tur\'{a}n number and the Gow-Quinlan number over algebraically closed fields for arbitrary $d \ge 2$. \begin{cor} Let $\mathbb{F}$ be an algebraically closed field.
-For any positive integers $n,k$ and $d \ge 2$, we have
+For any positive integers $n,k$ and $d \ge 2$ such that $2 \le d \le n$ and $d - 1 \le k \le n$, we have